 This is the big question.
 There isn't one answer.
 How long a vaccine, rabies or otherwise, is "good" for, in terms of actual disease protection is still debated.
 The vaccine, the health of the individual and their immune system, the disease agents, all of these factors come into play.

 Titers have been touted as a way to measure protection, but this is still a topic under discussion.
 A titer is a blood test that measures antibody levels; the immune system's reminder of previous exposure to an infectious agent or vaccine.
 This is not necessarily a measure of how the body will react to a new challenge with the disease agent.
 Titers aren't harmful to run and do provide some information.
 There is a cost involved to run these test(s).
+In addition, rabies titers do not replace the legal need to get an updated Rabies vaccine for your pet in accordance with your local laws.
 Speak with your veterinarian for their opinion and to discuss if this is a useful protocol for your pet.

 Adjuvanted vs. Non-Adjuvanted Vaccines